 The Audit Committee assists the Board in providing oversight of the systems and procedures relating to the integrity of the Company's financial statements, the Company's financial reporting process, its systems of internal accounting and financial controls, the internal audit process, the annual independent audit process of the Company's annual financial statements, the Company's compliance with legal and regulatory requirements and the qualification and independence of the Company's independent registered public accounting firm.
 Management has the responsibility for the implementation of these activities.
-In fulfilling its oversight responsibilities, the Committee reviewed and discussed with management the audited financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2007, including a discussion of the quality and the acceptability of the Company's financial reporting and controls.
+In fulfilling its oversight responsibilities, the Committee reviewed and discussed with management the audited financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2008, including a discussion of the quality and the acceptability of the Company's financial reporting and controls.

 The Company's independent registered public accounting firm is responsible for expressing an opinion on the conformity of those audited financial statements with U.S. generally accepted accounting principles and on the effectiveness of the Company's internal control over financial reporting.
-The Committee reviewed with the independent registered public accounting firm the firm's judgments as to the quality and the acceptability of the Company's financial reporting and such other matters as are required to be discussed with the Committee under auditing standards of the Public Company Accounting Oversight Board (United States), including the matters required to be discussed by Statement on Auditing Standards No. 61, as may be modified or supplemented.
-In addition, the Committee has discussed with the independent registered public accounting firm the firm's independence from management and the Company and the matters in the independent registered public accounting firm's written disclosures required by Standard No. 1 of the Independence Standards Board, as may be modified or supplemented.
+The Committee reviewed with the independent registered public accounting firm the firm's judgments as to the quality and the acceptability of the Company's financial reporting and such other matters as are required to be discussed with the Committee under auditing standards of the Public Company Accounting Oversight Board (United States), including the matters required to be discussed by Statement on Auditing Standards No. 114, as may be modified or supplemented.
+In addition, the Committee has discussed with the independent registered public accounting firm the firm's independent registered public accounting firm the independent registered public accounting firm the firm's independent effort and the matters in the independent registered public accounting firm the firm's written disclosures required by Rule 3526 of the Public Company Accounting Oversight Board (United States), as may be modified or supplemented.